 This option is visible only when there are one or more power associations to the target, and when the user has permission to operate this service.
+Provided you have privileges to do so, you can manage power from the

-Provided you have privileges to do so, you can manage power from the Virtual KVM Client (VKC) and Active KVM Client (AKC) as well.
-See Remote Power Management via Virtual KVM Client (VKC) or Active KVM Client (AKC) (see "Power Control Using VKC, VKCS, and AKC" on page 289)
+Virtual KVM Client (VKC) and Active KVM Client (AKC) as well.
+See Power Control Using VKC, VKCS, and AKC (on page 268)